Functional documents demand purposeful communication.

 Purposeful communication starts by asking ‘Why?”.

-The purpose of all business communication is to impact the attitudes or behaviour of readers in some way.
+The purpose of all business communication is to impact the thinking, attitudes or behaviour of readers in some way.
 We write to achieve a business purpose.

-For example, marketing communication is aimed, ultimately, at getting people to buy from you.
-Policies and procedures are aimed at causing people to act in a particular way.
+For example, marketing communication aims, ultimately, to get people to buy from you.
+Policies and procedures aimed to cause people to act in a particular way.

 Define purpose before you write

-For a business, its ultimate purpose is probably to make a profit, but there will be other important things like ensuring its employees work safely, protecting the environment and the like.
+For a business, its ultimate purpose is probably to make a profit.
+(But there will be other important things like ensuring its employees work safely, protecting the environment and the like.)
 A business will have other aims and objectives related to its purpose like increasing market share, keeping quality on track, or improving the skills of its employees.
-If communication is to be effective, it will work to support these aims and objectives.
+Effective purposeful communication will work to support these aims and objectives.

 Can you always define purpose up front?

 Purpose sometimes changes as you get into a project.
-Often you start with something particular in mind but it changes as you become more familiar with the needs of what is going on around you.
+Often you start with something particular in mind but it changes as you become more familiar with the needs of the user and the evolving environment.